ACMElabUvic/Willmore/README.md

 * **Northing** : camera site Northing location
 * **start_date** : first day of camera operation as recorded by a camera trigger (no timelapse function used)
 * **end_date** : last day of camera operation as recorded by a camera trigger (no timelapse function used)

+### Data specific information for : [outputs/willmore_detections_raw.csv]

+* **Number of variables/columns:** 3
+* **Number of observations/rows:** 151140

+**Variable List:**
+* **site** : camera site ID
+* **datetime** : the datetime (year-month-day hour:minute:second) of the first camera image of each independent detection.
+Multiple images may be taken during a detection event, and this data has been sliced to the first image for simplicity.
+Note there was an error in the raw data resulting in no "seconds" being recorded from the timelapse data, therefore all detections end at the top of the hour (e.g. 6:03:00 AM).
+This should be of little consequence, but is annoying.
+* **species** : the species in the independent detection.
+Note this still contains "Unknowns" and some blanks, so this will need to be filtered/cleaned before any analysis.

 ### Data specific information for : [outputs/willmore_30min_independent_detections.csv]